Reba McEntire: Relationships and family

 In 2017, McEntire began a relationship with photographer Anthony "Skeeter" Lasuzzo.
 The couple met through McEntire's association with Kix Brooks.
 In describing her feelings about Lasuzzo, she stated in April 2019, "We're totally in love — absolutely," she says.
 "I wouldn't put up with somebody for two years if I wasn't in love with 'em!"
 McEntire and Lasuzzo separated six months later.

 In 2020, McEntire began dating film and TV actor Rex Linn.
-They first met on the set of The Gambler Returns: The Luck of the Draw (1991) and reconnected almost 30 years later when McEntire guest-starred as June on Young Sheldon, where Linn has a recurring role as principal of Sheldon's high school.
+They first met on the set of The Gambler Returns: The Luck of the Draw (1991) and reconnected almost 30 years later when McEntire guest-starred as June on Young Sheldon, where Linn had a recurring role as principal of Sheldon's high school.
 In an interview prior to the 2025 Emmy Awards ceremony, McEntire and Linn announced their engagement.
 However, the engagement took place months prior in December 2024.

 Philanthropy

 In 1992, she opened Reba's Ranch House in Denison, Texas, an extended-stay residence for relatives of patients undergoing treatment at Texoma Medical Center or other nearby facilities.

 Over the course of her career, she has been and continues to be an active supporter of various charitable organizations, including Habitat for Humanity, the Salvation Army, the American Red Cross, Feeding America, and Celebrity Fight Night.
 She has been honored with the Minnie Pearl Award, the ACM Home Depot Humanitarian Award, and the Andrea Bocelli Foundation Humanitarian Award for her efforts.
 In 2018, she was honored with the Horatio Alger Award for Education, Charity Work.
 Named after the "rags to riches" writer, the award recognizes perseverance and giving back.